ANNetGPGPU/ANNetGPGPU/README.md

 - Doxygen (required for documentation generation)
 - OpenMP (required if multi CPU support is wished)
 - Lib bzip2 (required)
-- CMake (required if you want to use the cmake scripts)
+- CMake (required if you want to use the CMake scripts)
 - A C++ compiler (GCC or MinGW; required)
 - How you build the library: